hereismari/a2oj-as-csv/README.md

 If the name/path of the output isn't explicit the output will be `<Standings name>.csv`

-This will give you a full table almost like ahmed-alt it self.
+This will give you a full table almost like a2oj it self.

 ## How is the output file?